 In the LIBERATE study, the majority of pneumothoraces (76%) occurred within three days following a bronchoscopy procedure.
 During the Treatment Period (day of procedure to 45 days), there were a total of four deaths (3.1%) in the Zephyr Valve Group (which received Zephyr Valves plus medical management) and none in the Control Group (which received medical management alone).
 Three of the four deaths were deemed by the investigators to be definitely related to treatment with Zephyr Valves and the remaining one was deemed by the investigators to be probably related to treatment with Zephyr Valves.
 Each patient that died experienced pneumothorax, with three deaths directly attributed to the pneumothorax and the fourth death the result of respiratory failure, after the pneumothorax had resolved.
 Two of the pneumothorax-related deaths occurred early in the study when patients were being kept in the hospital for one night after the procedure.
 In order to more closely monitor patients, the study protocol was subsequently amended to keep patients in the hospital for five nights.
 Based on the full study data, current practice is to keep patients in the hospital for a minimum of three nights post-treatment.
-Post-hoc analysis has helped to identify risk factors for the group of patients at a higher risk of having a complex pneumothorax and died were within this high-risk group.
+Post-hoc analysis has helped to identify risk factors for the group of patients at a higher risk of having a complex pneumothorax event (complex pneumothorax defined as requiring removal of all valves or resulting in death) should one occur.
+Such high-risk patients include those who are not treated in the most diseased lobe and have greater than 60% destruction of the untreated lung.
+All four patients who experienced a pneumothorax and died were within this high-risk group.
 This learning is incorporated in our physician training program for physicians to identify such high-risk patients and to consider alternative targets or other risk mitigation strategies.
-During the Longer-Term Period (46 days after procedure to 12 months), there was one death (0.8%) in the Zephyr Valves Group from a COPD exacerbation, deemed by the investigators not to be related to treatment with Zephyr Valves, and one cardiac arrhythmia related death in the Control Group (1.6%).
+During the Longer-Term Period (46 days after procedure to 12 months), there was one death (0.8%) in the Zephyr Valve Group from a COPD exacerbation, deemed by the